How to travel from Butterworth to Padang Besar by train

 Reverse route

 Butterworth is the gateway to Penang Island and an important station on Malaysia’s West Coast railway line.
-Many travellers making their way through Peninsular Malaysia include a stop in Butterworth to explore Penang, before jumping back onto the train and continuing northwards to Thailand.
+Many travellers making their way through Peninsular Malaysia include a stop in Butterworth to explore Penang, before jumping back onto the train and continuing northwards to Thailand on the sleeper train.

 The journey from Butterworth to Padang Besar (at the border with Thailand) is reliable and inexpensive, served by eighteen daily trains.